ActiumDev/debian-ntsync-dkms/README.md

 # Debian DKMS package for ntsync kernel module

 The [ntsync](https://lore.kernel.org/all/20241213193511.457338-1-zfigura@codeweavers.com/) driver implementing NT synchronization primitives was merged for Linux 6.14.
-This repository contains the source of a Debian package that uses DKMS to automatically build and install the ntsync kernel modules on Debian Bookworm (Linux 6.1).
+This repository contains the source of a Debian package that uses DKMS to automatically build and install the ntsync kernel modules on Debian Bookworm (Linux 6.1) and Trixie/Sid (Linux 6.12).
 Although untested, it should also work on Debian derivates like Ubuntu.

 Current ntsync version is [6.14-rc1](https://web.git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/log/drivers/misc/ntsync.c?h=v6.14-rc1)